prof-rossetti/intro-to-python/exercises/web-app/checkpoints/1-setup.md

 flask run
 ```

-Remember, the "init" file is the entry-point into a local Python module, so when we run the app this way, Flask will run the "web_app" module's "init" file.
+> Remember, the "init" file is the entry-point into a local Python module, so when we run the app this way, Flask will run the "web_app" module's "init" file, specifically whatever is under the "main conditional".

 Let's restart the web server using this new command, then visit the following URLs in the browser:
   + http://localhost:5000